chris-shum/GA-Project1-Redo/README.md

   -To add a list title:
   Click on the "+" floating action button, enter the list title and hit add.

-  -To edit/delete a list title:
+  -To edit a list title:
-  Long click on the list title, follow dialog box instructions.
+  Swipe list right, follow dialog box instructions.

+  -To delete a list title:
+  Swipe list left or swipe right and click delete.

   -To enter list and add items:
   Click on list name.